r7wx/easy-gate/README.md

 ### Theme

 <p align="justify">
-Easy Gate theme can be configured by providing colors for background, foreground and health dot colors (ok, bad, inactive).
+Easy Gate theme can be configured by providing colors for background and foreground.
 Theme changes will be applied immediately.
 </p>

 Example of a dark mode theme: